joshuadahlunr/CS457-Database-Management-System/README.md

 There are currently no command line options.
 Simply start entering SQL in the provided prompt.
 The “.exit” command can be used to close the application.

+A demo (demo.mp4) is included, it shows the program running, the data that was persisted, and a second run to prove persistance.

+**NOTE: My DBMS follows the capitalization rules of standard SQL, thus identifiers (tables, column, etc…) are case sensitive while other keywords are not.**